nyu-mll/nlu-test-sets/README.md

 ### Fitting an IRT model

 After obtaining the model responses for each test set, add them into the `data` folder.
 After that, edit the `irt_scripts/estimate_irt_params.sh` by adding the new test sets into `TASKS` list.
-You also need to modify the `BASE_DIR` and `SCRIPT_DIR` so that it will refer to your working directory.
+You also need to modify the `PATH` so that it will refer to your working directory.

 You can use the following command to estimate parameters:
 ```